+Hospitality Fee and Local Accommodations Tax data have given the budget a significant boost this year in areas where they are available for use.
+Indeed, had it not been for the growth in these revenues making it possible to replace the Convention Center subsidies, we would not have been able to increase the funding available to finance the changes in the General Fund that were mentioned above.

-Hospitality Fee and Local Accommodations Tax data have given the budget a significant boost this year.
-As you will recall, at the budget retreat prior to adoption of the 2011 budget, we noted that we had seen a steady decline in occupancy rates and average daily rates.
-We said that there were some signs that these trends were bottoming out but that we expected it would take three to five years for us to reach the level of collections we saw for the peak 12 month period-the one that ended in November 2008.
-I am pleased to say that as of June 2011, we have now exceeded the previous peak twelve-month collections in these revenues.
+In 2010, we said that there were some signs that the negative trends in these areas were bottoming out but that we expected it would take three to five years for us to reach the level of collections we saw for the peak 12 month period-the one that ended in November 2008.
+Fortunately, due to pent-up vacation demand and the City's being prepared to take advantage of recovery, as of June 2011, Hospitality Fee revenues for the previous twelve months exceeded the previous peak twelve-month.
 FY2011 collections were \$8.97 million versus \$8.79 million for the 12 months of December 2007-November 2008.
-Of course, it also exceeds the previous high for a fiscal year-\$8.65 million, recorded in fiscal 2007-08.
+And the bounce continued through FY2012, hitting \$9.02 million for the year.